 Proprietor, Chief Operations Officer

-Manager of Membership and Digital Sales
+Manager of Membership and Digital Communications

 Larry wins the prize for the shortest commute to work, which is how we first made his acquaintance.
 Larry is firmly entrenched in “retirement” after an active life doing everything under the sun.
 Larry works as half of Chehalem Mountain Pottery at his nearby home studio.
 A native of Colorado Larry was transplanted as a lad to the Tacoma, Washington area before landing Beaverton.
 A 40-year wine industry veteran who started as a stock boy at The Cheese Shop, Larry partnered with his brother in 1976 to launch Nelson Brothers Cheese & Wine, curating a selection of 500+ wines from around the globe.
 Back then, he enjoyed hosting winemakers from Europe, the US, and local wineries, learning about Oregon wines as fast as Oregon winemakers were learning how make them.
 And the everything under the sun part?
 A PSU art degree, scuba instructor, professional pyrotechnician, and home beer brewer.
 We’re just wondering when he is going to start learning to train elephants.

 To Listen To: Seizing Freedom, The American Tapestry Project, It's Been A Minute, All Things Considered

 We are so fortunate to have Caleb on our team!
 Caleb is vibrant, ambitious, thorough, and is also just one of the sweetest people you’ll meet.
 A true renaissance man, Caleb has a degree in culinary arts from Western Culinary Institute.
 He is a certified sommelier through the International Sommeliers Guild.
 He holds bachelor's degrees in accounting and French, as well as a certificate in international business, and is looking forward to begin working towards his CPA license.
 An absolute rockstar.